IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

     The final argument of `makeBuiltinMeaning` contains the costing functions for the relevant builtin.
-Initially this should be set to `runCostingFun<N>Arguments . def` (where `<N>` is the number of arguments taken by the builtin: `One`, `Two`, etc); we'll come back and fix it later.
-    The default costing function `def` assigns a very large cost to the builtin to prevent it from being accidentally used in situations where precise costs are important before a proper cost model has been defined.
+Initially this should be set to `unimplementedCostingFun`; we'll come back and fix it later.
+This assigns a very large cost to prevent the uncosted version from being accidentally used in situations where precise costs are important.

     Note that there are certain restrictions on built-in functions: for example, the function should be deterministic, it **must not throw any exceptions**,